Graduate Student Handbook

 Leave of Absence (LOA) from your academic program may be granted by petition for action for up to two years, after which you must reapply for admission (as of March 03).
 Ph.D. students on dissertation status may only request a leave of absence for medical or military reasons.
 Time spent in the military service does not count under the time limit.
 Reinstatement is dependent upon departmental and SEAS approval.

 While on LOA and not registering for courses, you may still utilize the Library and/or the Recreational Facilities by requesting and paying a Special Service Fee.
 If you wish only to access the Library or the Library plus e-access (printing and borrowing access), there are fees for both of these options.
-Please contact Elizabeth Gentner in 111 Towne for processing.
+Please contact Elizabeth Gentner in the RAS Office, 109 Towne, for processing.